Optical quantum memory for noble-gas spins based on spin-exchange collisions: Multi-mode description of the sequential mapping

 In this appendix, we derive the solution for the multi-mode exchange evolution in the second stage $\hat{\mathcal{S}}\rightarrow\hat{\mathcal{K}}$ of the sequential mapping scheme.
 Using the diffusion eigenmodes for the alkali spins in Eq.~(\ref{eq:alkali-diffusion-equation}), the dynamics is described by

 The spins experience coherent dynamics in the dark, with the alkali and noble-gas spin modes periodically exchanging excitations.
 The coefficients $c_{mn}$ {[}Eq.~(\ref{eq: c coefficient diffusion modes}){]} weigh the coupling of the $m^{\text{th}}$ mode of one spin gas with the $n^{\text{th}}$ mode of the other spin gas.
-The solution of Eqs.~(\ref{eq:S_m mode dark-1-2}-\ref{eq:K_m mode dark-1-2}) reads
+The solution of Eqs.~(\ref{eq:S_m mode dark-1-2}-\ref{eq:K_m mode dark-1-2}) reads where the matrix $\Psi_{T',T}$ describes the evolution of the spins from time $t=0$ to time $T'$, and the vector of stochastic operators is given by